sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 {% set video_id = "busfqNkpgKI" %}
 {% include "/includes/youtube.md" %}

-## Why do we need structural-based testing?
+## Why do we need structural testing?

-In a nutshell, for two reasons: 1) to systematically derive tests out of source code, 2) to know when to stop testing.
+In a nutshell, for two reasons: 1) to systematically derive tests from source code, 2) to know when to stop testing.

-As a tester, when performing specification-based testing, your goal was clear: to derive classes out of the requirements specifications, and then to derive test cases for each of the classes.
+As a tester, when performing specification-based testing, your goal was clear: to derive classes out of the requirement specifications, and then to derive test cases for each of the classes.
 You were satisfied once all the classes and boundaries were systematically exercised.